 The Cannon of Rhetoric

-The 5 parts or cannons of rhetoric
+The 5 parts or canons of rhetoric (public speaking)

 The medium of speech: Write for the ear, not the eye.
 Don’t treat speaking as writing.